Measure theory

 .

-Then there exists a non-negative, measurable function on
+Then there exists a non-negative, measurable function

 such that

-The function is called the density or Radon-Nikodym derivative of
+is called the density or Radon-Nikodym derivative of

 wrt.